-A critical step in the measure feedback loop is sharing measure feedback received with measure developers so that they can review and address it as appropriate.
+A critical step in the measure feedback loop is sharing measure feedback received with measure developers so that they can review and address it appropriately.
 Before measure developers are able to address feedback, they first need to receive it in a timely fashion.
-NQF will engage measure developers early on in the pilot to determine optimal mechanisms for receiving feedback on measures.
+NQF will engage measure developers early on in the pilot to determine optimal mechanisms for receiving feedback on measures, how to ensure NQF and measure developer efforts to solicit feedback are not duplicative, and how to ensure processes are not unnecessarily delayed due to the measure feedback loop.
 In this step of the pilot, NQF will use results from these early engagements to develop a standard approach for distributing measure feedback to measure developers.
-NQF will explore questions with measure developers including:
+NQF and measure developers will have two-way communications to explore questions including:

-- How frequently should they receive measure feedback (e.g., in real time as it is received by NQF, weekly, monthly, or some other frequency)? - Does the frequency change based on the nature of the measure feedback submitted or where the measure is in the maintenance review cycle? - What format of measure feedback would be most useful to measure developers?
+- How frequently should measure developers receive the measure feedback that NQF receives through the Measure Feedback Tool (e.g., in real-time as it is received by NQF, weekly, monthly, or some other frequency)? - Does the frequency of sharing measure feedback with measure developers change based on the nature of the measure feedback submitted, whether the feedback is considered high priority, or where the measure is in the maintenance review cycle? - What format for the measure feedback would be most useful to measure developers? - How does the timing of measure developers' responses to feedback change based on the complexity of the feedback received to help set expectations for responses with those who submit measure feedback? - Are there any duplicative processes for collecting measure feedback between NQF and measure developers?
+And how can NQF and measure developers better align efforts to strengthen the measure feedback loop?

-NQF anticipates adding questions to explore based on lessons learned and insights from user research in previous steps, and the measure developer discussions throughout the pilot.
-Responses from measure developers to the above questions will inform implementation of additional tactics to distribute timely feedback to measure developers (goal 4).
+NQF anticipates adding questions to this list based on lessons learned and insights from user research in previous steps, and the measure developer discussions throughout the pilot.
+Responses from measure developers to the above questions will inform implementation of additional tactics to distribute timely feedback to measure developers (Committee goal 4).